MIT-Emerging-Talent/2023-group-04-collaboration-practice/group_study/learning_goals.md

 - Find a problem or question to address to work on collaboratively.
 - Review and provide feedback for codes and ideas of my teammates.
 - Ask for help from my teammates when I needed help or feedback.

+  ## Hanamariam - individual
+  -learn how github works and make use of it.
+  - improve my skills on collaborative and working with team.
+  - learn how to develop and implement project.